jelmd/snmp-export/generator/README.md

 ## prefix: _metricsPrefix_
 Ensures that each metric has the prefix _metricsPrefix_.
 If a metric doesn't have it already, its gets prepend the metric name.
 Per default no prefix will be used.

+## fallback\_label: _labelName _
+Per default the exporter generates and injects a label for non-numeric metric values having the same name as the metric and using the metric's value as label value.
+E.g. the SNMP entry for `sysName` gets formatted as `sysName(sysName="foobar") 1`.
+Technically this approach causes probably no collision with other SNMP object names, however, the output becomes less readable (especially for long names) and might be hard to handle in a generic way and consume more resources for processing as needed.

+When this optional property gets set, e.g. to `fallback_label: val` here at the module level, the exporter will now use `val` as metric label value instead of the metric name for all metrics when needed.
+Wrt. to the example mentioned before it would now look like this `sysName(val="foobar") 1`.
+If this is to coarse grained for you, you may set it in the `overrides` section for the intended metrics, too.
+The letter takes precedence over the module setting.

 ## auth
 Authentication paramaters to use for SNMP requests.
 Depends on SNMP version in use.
 For v2c the *community* name is needed - usually *public* is used by most devices, so this is the default.
 For SNMP v3 the required parameters depend on the choosen *security_level*.